-For the development of the content and structure of the courses, it is important to determine the goals of the training efforts.
-Actually, there is a single major goal that shall be reached: the intention is to successfully inject the Amigo middleware into the market.
-That is, the training efforts target at bringing the Amigo middleware and technology into real products at a wide scale.
+The training efforts target at bringing the Amigo middleware and technology into real products at a wide scale.
 To achieve this goal, an approach has been developed to create some "distribution channels" for promoting the Amigo technology.
-A key channel is comprised of the training and dissimination courses which target at SMEs.
+A key channel is comprised of the training and dissemination courses which target at SMEs.

 In order to reach this goal, SMEs must be aware of the deficiencies of current middleware technology and must understand the benefits that may arise from using modern technology.
 Further, in order to use the Amigo middleware for their products, developers have to get used to the Amigo system.
-This of course also covers getting in touch with the base technology elements the Amigo middleware is built upon.
 Finally, the SMEs have to get familiar with the amount of extra effort that is needed to incorporate the Amigo technology in their products.

-The following sub-goals are addressed (in the following the terms target audience and SMEs are used interchangeably):
+The following sub-goals are addressed: